frankkilcommins/AzureAD-SwaggerHub-UserManagement/README.md

 ## Disclaimer

-This solution is **not officially supported** by SmartBear Software Inc., nor does SmartBear Software Inc. provides any official support for this solution
+This solution is **not officially supported** by SmartBear Software Inc., nor does SmartBear Software Inc. provide any official support for this solution